MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/quickstart.md

 ### 3. PlayStream

-This section houses the control panel for everything that is **PlayStream**.
-Here you will find a graph of the **PlayStream** activity (filtered for the selected time span).
+This section houses the control panel for everything that is PlayStream.
+Here you will find a graph of the PlayStream activity (filtered for the selected time span).
 The stream debugger (like in other sections) displays title events as they are generated in real time.

 ![Game Manager - PlayStream](media/tutorials/game-manager-playstream.png)

 Use the sampling controls to gather more or less events per second.

-**PlayStream** is our latest and greatest addition to the PlayFab platform.
-More information will be coming soon on what actions you can do with **PlayStream**.
+PlayStream is our latest and greatest addition to the PlayFab platform.
+More information will be coming soon on what actions you can do with PlayStream.

 [Back to Game Manager Sections](#game-manager-sections)

 ### 4. Players

 The **Players** tab presents you with a sorted list by most recent login.
 Selecting any of the records will take you to that player's overview.
-Using the search box you can easily search for players by **ID**, **Username**, **Display Name**, or **Email**.
+Using the **Search** box allows you to easily search for players by **ID**, **Username**, **Display Name**, or **Email**.

 ![Game Manager - Players Tab](media/tutorials/game-manager-players-tab.png)

 #### Player overview

 This detailed screen provides a wealth of insight into the players activity.
-The **Overview** sub-menu contains many links to other **Players**-centric information, as shown below.
+The **Overview** sub-menu contains many links to other Players-centric information, as shown below.

 ![Game Manager - Player - Overview](media/tutorials/game-manager-player-overview.png)